 In some cases, you might need to step up to optimal vision through a series of two or three intermediate ortho-K lenses.
 Many patients end up with at least 20-40 vision through orthokeratology.
 We’ll test your vision in follow-up appointments to check results.

-It all starts with a vision checkup at Premier Eyecare Group in Fort Worth, Texas.
+It all starts with a vision checkup at Premier Eye Care in Fort Worth, TX.
 We’ll test your vision and tell you whether orthokeratology is ideal for you or your child.
 Let us answer your questions and explain the procedure in detail.

 Simply call (817) 428-2020 to schedule an appointment.